 Western Michigan University helps many students prepare for entrance into premiere medical and dental schools.
 The University's biomedical sciences program is designed to produce highly qualified candidates for professional programs and to prepare students for careers in health and medical research, monitoring and treatment.

-Biomedical students at WMU study life processes and anatomy to gain a broad understanding of health and the methods for diagnosing and treating disease.
-Coursework includes human and molecular biology, cellular biology, genetics, microbiology and physiology.
+As a biomedical student at WMU, you will study life processes and anatomy to gain a broad understanding of health and the methods for diagnosing and treating disease.
+Your coursework will include human and molecular biology, cellular biology, genetics, microbiology and physiology.
 You'll complete a capstone experience, which includes a senior seminar class in a specialized area or independent research carried out with a WMU professor.

-- Provides basic training for employment in clinics, research labs, industrial labs, and state and federal agencies.
+- Employment in clinics, research labs, industrial labs, and state and federal agencies.

-- Produces highly qualified students for advanced training at the graduate and professional levels.
+- Advanced training at the graduate and professional levels.

-- Provides pre-professional training for such clinical areas as physician assistant, pharmacy and physical therapy.
+- Advanced training in such clinical areas as physician assistant, pharmacy and physical therapy.

 Beyond the classroom

-Many of WMU's biomedical students join the American Medical Student Association, a nationally recognized organization for undergraduate students in premedical, pre-dental and biomedical science programs.
+If you decide to major in biomedical sciences at WMU, you will want to consider joining the American Medical Student Association, a nationally recognized organization for undergraduate students in premedical, pre-dental and biomedical science programs.
 WMU's chapter gets students involved in the community and advises them on which courses to take, how to apply to medical school, and how to get involved in volunteer and research opportunities.
 The organization also hosts doctors, nurses, physician assistants, advisors and others who provide insight into the health care industry.